-You can report sexual harassment to any school staff member or to the District's Title IX Officer/Compliance Officer: Elizabeth Mills, 360.691.7717 or emills@gfalls.wednet.edu.
+You can report sexual harassment to any school staff member or to the district's Title IX Officer/Compliance Officer: Sara Woolverton, 360.691.7717.

-For a copy of your District's sexual harassment policy and procedure, contact your school building or copies can be found on the District website, www.gfalls.wednet.edu.
-(See Policy 3205) Please refer to policies 3210, 3205, 3207, 5010, & 5011 for more information regarding HIB and Sexual Harassment.
+For a copy of your district's Sexual Harassment policy and procedure, contact your school or district office (See Policy 3205) on the district website, www.gfalls.wednet.edu.